kkalavath/tsi-bulkmetrics/README.md

 ### Description

-This script assists in creating metrics and loading measurement data into TrueSight Intelligence.
+This script assists in creating metrics and loading measurement data into TrueSight Intelligence from a CSV file.

 - tsi-bulkmetrics.py - main script
 - metric.json - metric configuration file